 Amounts in excess of limit on annual additions.
 In the year that your contributions are more than your limit on annual additions, the excess amount will be included in your income.
-It will lower your MEA in future years, because it will also be included in your amounts previously excludable.

-Amounts in excess of the limit on annual additions that are due to elective deferrals may be distributed if the excess contributions were made for several reasons, including:
+Amounts in excess of the limit on annual additions that are due to elective deferrals may be distributed if the excess contributions were made for any one of several reasons, including: